Pine Island Van Horn Public Library

 The Pine Island Van Horn Public Library is a library in Pine Island, Minnesota.
 It is a member of Southeastern Libraries Cooperating, the Southeast Minnesota library region.
 The library holds both annual and temporary events, which are sometimes seasonal in nature, for both children and adults.
-An annual book sale and children's summer reading program are longtime programs employed at Van Horn.
+An annual book sale, community read program, and children's summer reading program are longtime programs employed at Van Horn.
 A cart containing books sold to support the library runs continuously.